TeddyDD/kakoune-edit-or-dir/README.md

 - 0.2 2018-09-27:
     - FIX replace basename with substitution, PR #1
 - master
-    - ADD hidden files toogle, PR #2
+    - ADD hidden files toggle, PR #2
     - ADD new bindings, PR #2
     - FIX remove new line from end of `*dir*` buffer